 On January 27, 1945, Soviet troops liberated the Auschwitz concentration camp, marking the beginning of the end of the Holocaust.

-The Nazis targeted European Jews and other ethnic groups, such as Gypsies, Poles, and Slavs, during World War II.
+The Holocaust targeted European Jews and other ethnic groups, such as Gypsies, Poles, and Slavs, by the Nazis during World War II.
 Adolf Hitler considered these groups to be genetically inferior to his “Aryan” master race.
 Removing the Jews was one of the steps in Hitler’s plan for world domination.

 Witold Pilecki was the only person known to voluntarily be imprisoned by the Nazis at Auschwitz Concentration Camp.
 Pilecki was a Polish cavalry officer who saw heavy fighting at the outset of World War II.
 When the Soviet Union invaded Poland from the east, the Polish resistance collapsed.
 Pilecki then helped found the “Secret Polish Army,” an underground resistance unit.
 As news of the Auschwitz camp surfaced, he volunteered to investigate and allowed himself to be captured.

 For two and a half years Pilecki organized resistance, fed information about the camp to the outside world, and wrote about the details of the camp.
 Pilecki helped create resistance cells and smuggled information out of the camp.
 But by 1943, he realized no help was coming.
 Pilecki decided to escape to give his report in person, and one night he and two other prisoners succeeded.
 Pilecki’s reports, however, were dismissed as unbelievable exaggerations, and neither the British nor the Russians would help.